Special Assistant to the Chief Adviser

 Special Assistant to the Chief Adviser (প্রধান উপদেষ্টার বিশেষ সহকারী), also referred as Chief Adviser's Special Assistant, Chief Adviser's Envoy, and High Representative to the Chief Adviser are positions in the Government of Bangladesh that were created to assist the chief adviser during the interim government of Mohammad Yunus.
 The special assistant helps the Chief Adviser in issues such as defence, international affairs and more.
-During the Yunus Interim Government, several people were assigned into this role with different status.
+During the Interim government, several people were assigned into this role with different status.
 The special assistant to the Chief Adviser held the status of Secretary, Senior Secretary and Adviser (equivalent to Minister in elected government).
 These Special Assistants works at Chief Adviser's Office.